amirofski/arzansite-nest-be/AUTH_API.md

 # Authentication API Endpoints

-This document describes the authentication endpoints implemented in the NestJS backend using Supabase's native authentication system.
+This document describes the authentication endpoints implemented in the NestJS backend.
+User emails (verification/reset) are sent using custom SMTP templates managed by the backend, not Supabase default emails.

 ## API Documentation